pocomane/brewed-in-the-apocalypse/bita.md

 Alice - Yes, I will use the trait Agile and Fast.
 I got 8 plus 2, then 10.

-Scenarist - Ok, a collegue comes to chat with the librarian, and they slowly walk to the coffe machine.
+Scenarist - Ok, a colleague comes to chat with the librarian, and they slowly walk to the coffee machine.
 When they are quite far away, Anne go behind the deck and take the book without no one noticing her.
 Alice, what Anne does next?
 ```